 Check the weather at your destination for a preliminary idea of what’s ahead.
 Take out your blank packing list (more on that later) and start listing what your power pieces will be.
 Check to see that they’re all clean; if not, dry-clean or launder them.
 This day covers the biggest bulk of packing: you should gain a general sense of what clothes you’re bringing so that you can choose your accessories tomorrow.
 For adventure trips, this includes gear.

 Pick out your accessories and shoes.
 Make sure everything is in good condition.
 Polish the shoes or drop them off at the cobbler.
 Clean out any extraneous things in your handbags.

 4 Days Before Departure

 Pack your clothes using your packing list, checking off the items and editing as you go.
-Invite a friend or two over for consultation.
+Invite a friend or two over for a consultation.
 Make a fun night of it with wine and cheese, and put on music.
 If they are going on the trip with you, even better, but it’s not a requirement.
 Your friends will help you edit out what isn’t necessary and give you the confidence that you are packing all the right things.

 3 Days Before Departure

 Treat yourself to in-flight goodies, like a book or magazines and snacks.

 2 Days Before Departure

 Using your checklist [which you can download], pack your toiletries, shoes, and accessories.
 Get any pre-trip beauty treatments you’re planning on—a manicure or pedicure, blowout, or wax appointment.